-IVRS and the Department of Human Services (DHS) that administers the Title XIX program of the Social Security Act, and who has the primary state level responsibility for overseeing the mental health services in Iowa have entered into a Memorandum of Agreement.
+IVRS and DHS that administers the Title XIX program of the Social Security Act, and who has the primary state level responsibility for overseeing the mental health services in Iowa have entered into a Memorandum of Agreement.
 This MOA describes the financial responsibilities and the populations served to maximize resources and avoid duplication.
-IVRS also partners with local Community Rehabilitation Providers (CRPs) in separate areas of the state to pilot model programs for Individual Placement & Support (IPS) for individuals diagnosed with a mental illness.
+IVRS also partners with local CRPs in separate areas of the state to pilot model programs for IPS for individuals diagnosed with a mental illness.
 This program was expanded over the past year and IVRS continues to support this area and is looking at ways to roll it out to more areas.
 IVRS is represented on the Mental Health Planning Council and meets quarterly with this group to discuss service needs and gaps in Iowa, and review legislative initiatives.